 This meant destroying Boer farms and interning civilians in concentration camps.
 There, weakened by malnutrition, 28,000 Boer women and children and at least 20,000 Africans died of disease.
 The strategy was brutally effective and the Boers surrendered in May 1902.

-As part of the British Empire, the Australian colonies (and after 1900, the Australian federal government) provided volunteer troops for the war.
+As part of the British Empire, the Australian colonies and later the Commonwealth of Australia, provided volunteer troops for the war.
 As many as 16,000 Australians fought in the Boer War.
 Almost 600 died.

 Australians at home initially supported the war but became disenchanted as the conflict dragged on, especially as the suffering of the Boer civilians became known.